athype/cob_ctrlaltelite/Documentation/Process/Definition of Done.md

 ## 4. Testing and Quality Assurance

 - **Unit Testing**:
-  - All components must have associated unit tests that cover expected behavior, edge cases, and potential errors.
+  - All components that require automated testing must have associated unit tests that cover expected behavior, edge cases, and potential errors.
   - Unit tests should be automated where possible, run regularly, and pass with no failures before code merges.
 - **Integration Testing**:
   - Test integration points between frontend, backend, and database to ensure seamless data flow and functionality.
 - **User Acceptance Testing**:
   - Before a feature is considered complete, it must be tested from the user's perspective to ensure it meets requirements and provides a positive experience.
 - **Bug Tracking and Resolution**:
-  - All known bugs should be documented in GitLab, assigned severity levels, and addressed promptly.
+  - All known bugs should be documented in GitLab, and addressed promptly.
   - No critical or high-severity bugs should remain open when a feature is marked as done.

 ---